 On May 7, 1901, Carr wrote from England to a family friend, Mary Cridge, about her visit to the Louvre, where she was delighted "to see the very pictures you had heard of & dreamt of half your life.
-I wondered if I would wake up and find it was a dream."
-The scholar Kathryn Bridge speculates that if Carr was in Paris before the end of March, she likely would have seen Exposition d'oeuvres de Vincent van Gogh, the first retrospective of the artist, presented at the Galerie Bernheim Jeune from March 15 to 31.
-In the autobiography she wrote at the end of her life, Carr recalls that she had begun to think that "Paris and Rome were probably greater centres for Art than London.
+I wondered if I would wake up and find it was a dream."3 The scholar Kathryn Bridge speculates that if Carr was in Paris before the end of March, she likely would have seen Exposition d'oeuvres de Vincent van Gogh, the first retrospective of the artist, presented at the Galerie Bernheim Jeune from March 15 to probably greater centres for Art than London.
 The art trend in London was mainly very conservative.
-I sort of wished I had chosen to study in Paris rather than in London."
+I sort of wished I had chosen to study in Paris rather than in London."5